nicholas-alonzo/sqlBatchInsertR/README.md

 	git clone https://github.com/nicholas-alonzo/sqlBatchInsertR
 	```

 5. Copy the following command into terminal and press __Enter__.
-This will install the source package
+This will install the source package to your current version of R.

 	```
 	R CMD INSTALL sqlBatchInsertR
 	```

 ## Usage and Features
-__This has currently been tested in and for the Microsoft SQL Server enviroment.
-Please do not create issues as it is still in a pre-release state.__
+__This has currently been tested for the Microsoft SQL Server environment and is still in a pre-release state.__

 Below are the main functions of the package.